 Visit Users > Your Profile.
-Put tick mark on Active and Relaxed mode.
+Put a tick mark on Active and Relaxed mode.
 Update the profile.

-Install Authenticator app from your phone’s app store.
+Install the Authenticator app from your phone’s app store.

-You can add two step authentication to unlimited number of sites.
-Each user has to follow the above mentioned steps to activate the function.
+You can add two-step authentication to an unlimited number of sites.
+Each user has to follow the above-mentioned steps to activate the function.

 Now you will be forcefully logged out from WordPress.
-New login screen will have one more field to enter the authenticator code.
+The new login screen will have one more field to enter the authenticator code.

-Enter your username and password, as usually.
+Enter your username and password, as usual.
 Then go to Google Authenticator to generate the verification code.